pmkrafts/UltimRedis_Chat/README.md

    ```

 3. **Set up environment variables:**
-   - Copy `.env.local.example` to `.env.local` and fill in your credentials for Kinde, Upstash Redis, Pusher, and Cloudinary.
+   - Copy `._env.example` to `.env.local` and fill in your credentials for Kinde, Upstash Redis, Pusher, and Cloudinary.

 4. **Run the development server:**
    ```sh